Research

 Awarded Best Paper at the 18th Applied Econometrics Conference (Osaka, 2023)

-In the context of reunified Vietnam, we study the relationship between economic development and female labor force participation, and the role of social norms in shaping this relationship.
-Exploiting quasi-random variation in provincial exports during 2002-2018, we find that positive shocks to the local economy led to a significant decline in women’s labor market engagement, especially for married women with husbands in skilled occupations.
-The pattern is more pronounced in the South (once capitalist) than in the North (always socialist), and among native Southerners than among Northerners who were forcibly migrated to the South.
-This highlights the significance of gender role attitudes in determining how women respond to rising incomes.
+We examine the relationship between economic development and female labor force participation, with a focus on the impact of gender norms.
+Analyzing quasi-random variation in provincial exports in reunified Vietnam from 2002 to 2018, we find that a positive economic shock led to a significant decline in women’s labor market engagement, particularly among married women from wealthier households and those with husbands in more skilled occupations.
+This trend is more pronounced in the South (formerly capitalist) than in the North (always socialist), and among native Southerners compared to Northerners relocated to the South after the war.
+Our findings highlight the importance of gender role attitudes in shaping women’s responses to rising incomes.

 The age gradient in the effects of poverty alleviation program on schooling.
 Evidence from the Vietnam Hunger Eradication and Poverty Reduction program